-The Grades 3-8 English Language Arts and Mathematics New York State Testing Program (NYSTP) has been redesigned to measure student learning aligned with the instructional shifts necessitated by the CCLS.
-This document provides specific details about the 2016 Grade 6 Common Core Mathematics Test and the standards that it measures.
+Beginning with the 2013 administration, the Grades 3-8 English Language Arts and Mathematics New York State Testing Program (NYSTP) was redesigned to measure student learning aligned with the instructional shifts necessitated by the CCLS.
+This document provides specific details about the 2017 Grade 6 Common Core Mathematics Test and the standards that it measures.

-Common Core Learning Standards for Mathematics (CCLS)
+Common Core Learning Standards (CCLS) for Mathematics